knime-ip/knip-course/README.md

-# knip-course
+# KNIME Image Processing Course

 KNIME Image Processing - Course Material

 Make sure that you set up the [KNIME Image Processing developer environment](https://github.com/knime-ip/knip-sdk-setup) beforehand.

-## knip-course-ij2-buddy
+## Wrap ImageJ2 *Command* as KNIME Image Processing Plugin

-A KNIME Image Processing plugin that wraps an ImageJ2 *Command*.
+The folder `knip-course-ij2-buddy` contains a KNIME Image Processing plugin that wraps an ImageJ2 *Command*.

 If you are using this plugin as skeleton for a new project, you have to change the `EclipseHelper` according to [Point 4](https://github.com/knime-ip/knip-imagej2#add-your-own-imagej2-plugins-to-knime).

 ### Exercise 0

-1. Create a *lib/* folder within the project and download the required artifacts to build the Coloc2 wrapper from [https://maven.imagej.net](https://maven.imagej.net) into that folder.
+1. Create a *lib/* folder within the project and download the required artifacts to build the Coloc2 wrapper from [maven.scijava.org](https://maven.scijava.org) into that folder.
-2. Change the plugin's Build configuration (open plugin.xml in project) to include the *lib/* folder
+2. Add the libraries to the Runtime classpath (open plugin.xml in project) to add the `lib/*.jar` jars
-3. Add the libraries to the Runtime classpath
-4. Check if your *Command* is picked up when you execute the knime-launch-configuration
+3. Check if your *Command* is picked up when you execute the knime-launch-configuration
-5. Export the plugin to yor local KNIME installation (Right click *knip-course-ij2-buddy* > Export > Plug-in Development > Deployable plug-ins and fragments; select the plugins folder of your installation as destination)
+4. Export the plugin to yor local KNIME installation (Right click *knip-course-ij2-buddy* > Export > Plug-in Development > Deployable plug-ins and fragments; select the plugins folder of your installation as destination)
-6. Restart KNIME to see if it is picked up
+5. Restart KNIME to see if it is picked up

-## knip-course-ij2-vanilla
+## Add ImageJ2 *Command* to KNIME Analytics Platform

-An example ImageJ2 *Command* that can be installed as a KNIME Image Processing node via the ImageJ2 integration.
+The dirctory `knip-course-ij2-vanilla` contains an example ImageJ2 *Command* that can be installed as a KNIME Image Processing node via the ImageJ2 integration.

 ### Exercise 0